sassoftware/esp-studio-custom-windows/Getting Started/README.md

 ### Test the Project
 1. Save the project.
 2. Click **Enter Test Mode** and then click **Run Test**
-3. Check the output of the Multiplication window.
+3. Check the output of the Mathematical_Operations window.

 ![Test Mode](img/test_mode.png)